pytorch/xla/API_GUIDE.md

 ```

 There are three differences between this multi-device snippet and the previous
 single device snippet.
-Let's go over then one by one.
+Let's go over them one by one.

 - `torch_xla.launch()`
-  - Creates the processes that each run an XLA device.
+  - Creates multiple processes that each control an XLA device.
-  - This function is a wrapper of multithreading spawn to allow user run the script with torchrun command line also.
-Each process will only be able to access the device assigned to the current process.
-For example on a TPU v4-8, there will be 4 processes being spawn up and each process will own a TPU device.
+  - This function is a wrapper for spawning processes that also supports scripts being run through `torchrun` from the command line.
+  - Each process will only be able to access the device assigned to the current process.
+For example on a TPU v4-8, there will be 4 processes spawned and each process will own one TPU device.
-  - Note that if you print the `xm.xla_device()` on each process you will see `xla:0` on all devices.
-This is because each process can only see one device.
-This does not mean multi-process is not functioning.
-The only execution is with PJRT runtime on TPU v2 and TPU v3 since there will be `#devices/2` processes and each process will have 2 threads(check this [doc](https://github.com/pytorch/xla/blob/master/docs/pjrt.md#tpus-v2v3-vs-v4) for more details).
+  - Note that if you print the `xm.xla_device()` on each process you will see the corresponding devices all referred to as `xla:0`.
+This is because each process can only see one device each.
+This does not mean multi-processing is not functioning.
+(The only exception is with PJRT runtime on TPU v2 and TPU v3, where each process has 2 threads that each control a device.
+See this [doc](https://github.com/pytorch/xla/blob/master/docs/pjrt.md#tpus-v2v3-vs-v4) for more details.)
 - `MpDeviceLoader`
   - Loads the training data onto each device.
   - `MpDeviceLoader` can wrap on a torch dataloader.
 It can preload the data to the device and overlap the dataloading with device execution to improve the performance.